namikki/az-900/eng_questions/eng_40_questions_1.md

 - **Configure DirectAcess on a Windows Server 2012 server VM:** DirectAccess is an alternative to VPN that provides remote access, but it is more complex to set up and manage, and is not specifically designed for Azure environments.

 - **Configure a Multi-Site VPN:** This is an extension of Site-to-Site VPN that connects multiple on-premises sites to a single Azure virtual network, but it is not intended for individual remote users.

+### Question 6

+You have been informed by your superiors of the company's intentions to automate server deployment to Azure.
+There is, however, some concern that administrative credentials could be uncovered during this process.
+You required to make sure that during the deployment, the administrative credentials are encrypted using a suitable Azure solution.

+Solution: You recommend the use of Azure Information Protection.
+Does the solution meet the goal?

+**a) No**

+b) Yes

+**Note:**
+- **Azure Information Protection** is a cloud-based solution that helps organizations classify, label, and protect documents and emails by applying labels.
+It is primarily used for protecting sensitive information within documents and emails, not specifically for encrypting administrative credentials during server deployment.
+- For encrypting administrative credentials during deployment, **Azure Key Vault** would be the appropriate solution. **Azure Key Vault** is designed to securely store and manage sensitive information, such as secrets, encryption keys, and certificates.
+By using Key Vault, you can ensure that administrative credentials are encrypted and securely accessed during the deployment process.

+### Question 7

+Choose the correct answer.

+When you are implementing a Software as a Service (SaaS) solution, you are responsible for:

+**a) Configuring the SaaS solution.**

+b) Defining scalability rules.

+c) Installing the SaaS solution.

+d) Configuring high availability.

+**Note:**
+- When you are implementing a Software as a Service (SaaS) solution, you are responsible for configuring the SaaS solution.
+Everything else is managed by the cloud provider.
+SaaS requires the least amount of management.
+The cloud provider is responsible for managing everything, and the end user just uses the software.
+Software as a service (SaaS) allows users to connect to and use cloud-based apps over the Internet.
+Common examples are email, calendaring and office tools (such as Microsoft Office 365).

+### Question 8

+You plan to migrate all the servers to Azure.
+You need to recommend a solution to ensure that some of the servers are available if a single Azure data center goes offline for an extended period.
+What should you include in the recommendation?

+a) Elasticity

+**b) Fault tolerance**

+c) Scalability

+d) Low latency

+**Note:**
+- **Fault tolerance** is the ability of a system to continue operating properly in the event of a failure of some of its components.
+In the context of Azure, this means designing your deployment in such a way that if a single Azure data center goes offline, your services remain available.
+- To achieve fault tolerance in Azure, you would typically use features like **Availability Zones** or **Geo-redundant storage**, which distribute your resources across multiple data centers or regions.
+This ensures that your servers and services remain operational even if one data center experiences an outage.

+**The other options** are important cloud concepts, but they don't specifically address the need for availability in the event of a data center failure:
+- **Elasticity:** Refers to the ability of a system to automatically scale up or down based on demand.
+- **Scalability:** Refers to the ability a system to handle increased load by adding resources.
+- **Low latency:** Refers to minimizing the delay in processing or transmitting data, but it doesn't relate to availability in case of a data center failure.

+### Question 9

+What are two characteristics of public cloud?

+**a) Metered pricing**

+b) Dedicated hardware

+**c) Self-service management**

+d) Unsecured connections

+e) Limited storage

+**Note:**
+- **Public Cloud** is a model of cloud computing where services are offered over the public internet and shared across organizations.
+Two key characteristics of the public cloud are:
+- **Metered Pricing:** Public cloud services typically operate on a pay- as-you-go model.
+Users are charged based on their consumption of resources such as compute power, storage, and bandwidth.
+This metered pricing allows for cost flexibility and scalability.
+- **Self-Service Management:** Public cloud platforms provide users with self-service portals or APIs, enabling them to manage, configure, and deploy resources on-demand without direct intervention from the service provider.

+### Question 10

+You have an on-premises network that contains 100 servers.
+You need to recommend a solution that provides additional resources to your users.
+The solution must minimize capital and operational expenditure costs.

+What should you include in the recommendation?

+**a) A hybrid cloud**

+b) A complete migration to the public cloud

+c) An additional data center

+d) A private cloud

+**Note:**
+- A **hybrid cloud** solution allows you to combine on-premises infrastructure with resources in the public cloud.
+This approach enables you to extend your existing resources without the need for significant capital expenditure on additional hardware or data centers.
+It also helps to minimize operational costs by leveraging the scalability and flexibility of the public cloud when additional resources are needed.